-Risks faced by bills finance companies Maturity mismatch between long-term assets and short-term liabilities persisted, liquidity risk remained high Bonds and bills constituted 80% or more of the assets of bills finance companies for the past two years, with the figure reaching 86.70% by the end of 2007.
+Risks faced by bills finance companies

+Maturity mismatch between long-term assets and short-term liabilities persisted, liquidity risk remained high

+Bonds and bills constituted 80% or more of the assets of bills finance companies for the past two years, with the figure reaching 86.70% by the end of 2007.
 Bonds, in particular, accounted for a steadily growing share, coming to 49.66% as of 31 December 2007 (Chart 4.39).
 The heavy weighting toward bonds, which have average duration greater than one year, coupled with the fact that over 80% of funding comes from short-term interbank loans and repos, made for a considerable asset-liability maturity mismatch.
-Despite the fact that the Financial Supervisory Commission allows bills finance Chart 4.39 Bond & bill positions as percentage of assets at bills finance companies companies to issue corporate bonds and commercial paper to increase their long-dated funding, bills finance companies seldom do it because they generally have lower credit ratings than banks and would thus be forced to offer higher yields that exceed the return rate on investments.
+Despite the fact that the Financial Supervisory Commission allows bills finance companies to issue corporate bonds and commercial paper to increase their long-dated funding, bills finance companies seldom do it because they generally have lower credit ratings than banks and would thus be forced to offer higher yields that exceed the return rate on investments.
 As a result, the maturity mismatch between long-term assets and short-term liabilities continues to be a problem.

-Shrinking balance of guarantees and commercial paper issues eroded profitability With the diversification of capital raising options at domestic corporations in recent years, the outstanding amount of commercial paper (CP) issuance has steadily shrunk.
-The Chart 4.40 Outstanding of CP guarantees and issuances outstanding amount of commercial paper guarantees provided by bills finance companies has also continued to decline, sinking to NT\$373.1 billion at the end of 2007, off 15.78% from the previous year (Chart 4.40).
+Shrinking balance of guarantees and commercial paper issues eroded profitability outstanding amount of commercial paper guarantees provided by bills finance companies has also continued to decline, sinking to NT\$373.1 billion at the end of 2007, off 15.78% from the previous year (Chart 4.40).
 As the fee income from guarantees and underwriting services are a major source of revenues for bills finance companies, the ongoing decline of guarantee business may continue to undermine their future profitability.
-Rising short-term interest rates undermined the potential benefit of bond holdings As the domestic yield curve has turned flatter in recent years and short-term interest rates have gone steadily up in response to the rate hikes by the CBC, the spread between 10-year government bond yields and interbank overnight lending rates continued to shrink and even posted negative figures in May and June of 2007.
-Shrinking interest rate spread will substantially erode potential benefit of bond holdings.
-Meanwhile, with the rising bond yields since the beginning of 2007, bills finance companies may be at risk of increasing valuation losses on their bond holdings (Chart 4.41).